Tigir0/odin-recipes/README.md

 # odin-recipes

-A website for a task in odinproject.com first course
+A website for a task in https://www.theodinproject.com/ introduction course

 First project: Recipes